David Broockman: Awards

 Broockman has won numerous scholarly awards.
-In 2014, he won the Lawrence Longely award for the best paper published on representation and electoral systems.
+In 2014, he won the Lawrence Longely Award for the best paper published on representation and electoral systems.
 In 2015, he shared the Leamer-Rosenthal Prize for Transparency in the Social Sciences.
 In 2017, he shared the Cialdini prize from the Society for Personality and Social Psychology.
-In 2019, he shared the Joseph L. Bernd award for the best article published in the Journal of Politics.
+In 2019, he shared the Joseph L. Bernd award for the best article published in The Journal of Politics.
 In 2020, he won the Emerging Scholar Award from the American Political Science Association's Elections, Public Opinion, and Voting Behavior section.
 In 2024, he was selected to the Andrew Carnegie Fellowship program.

+Personal life

+On 5 July 2025, he married his same-sex partner Alex Lau in London.